Intelligence

 BND Facilities

-The Federal Intelligence Service (BND) is headquartered in Munich-Pullach, where between 80 to 90 percent of BND employees are stationed.
+The Federal Intelligence Service (BND) was headquartered in Munich-Pullach, where between 80 to 90 percent of BND employees are stationed.
 Financially, it is not possible to mover the service to Berlin by the year 2000, though plans are underway for the the BND to establish a "virtual" presence in Berlin by 1999, when the Federal Government moves there.

 The new BND Situation and Information Center (LIZ) is housed in a new complex of buildings, costing 100 million German marks.
 Here the information collected from around the world from media and agent reports is analyzed, compiled and integrated with with political evaluations.
 Twice each day an online situation report is prepared for submission to recipients in situation centers at the chancellor's office, in the Foreign and Interior Ministries and in other departments.